kubeflow/examples/h-and-m-fash-rec-kaggle-competition/README.md

 </p>

 ## Note:
-Both the notebooks have been tested out.
+Both the notebooks have been tested out and the whole pipeline run for both the KFP and the Kale versions take around 2hrs.
+Most of the time is being consumed in the predictions pipeline stage.
 In case of any error, please test out with the following docker image.

 Notebook server docker image used: gcr.io/arrikto/jupyter-kale-py36@sha256:dd3f92ca66b46d247e4b9b6a9d84ffbb368646263c2e3909473c3b851f3fe198